-As a single row cylindrical roller bearing, the rollers are in linear contact with the raceways.
+As single row cylindrical precision roller bearings, the rollers are in linear contact with the raceways.
 They have higher radial load capacity compared with the point-contact ball bearings and are suitable for high speeds.

 Double Row Roller bearings

-TPI double row cylindrical roller bearings are, because of their second row of rollers, suitable for very heavy radial loads and provide increased radial stiffness.
-With tapered bore design, NN bearings can reach even much higher rigidity.
-There's three integral flanges on the inner ring and no flanges on the outer ring, which makes the bearing is separable under static state.
+TPI roller bearing company's double row cylindrical roller bearings are, because of their second row of rollers, suitable for very heavy radial loads and provide increased radial stiffness.
+With a tapered bore design, NN precision roller bearings can reach even much higher rigidity.
+There are three integral flanges on the inner ring and no flanges on the outer ring, which makes the bearing are separable under a static state.

 T2 cage, an engineered plastic molded cage.
 Although it has a favourable combination of strength and elasticity, an ageing process mostly influenced by temperature, time and lubricant should be taken care.